-International Political Economy.
-He has published widely in the
+Economy.
+He has published widely in the areas of economic

-political economy.
-His current research focuses on industrialization and structural change
+current research focuses on industrialization and structural change

-He is the recipient of the inaugural Albert O. Hirschman Prize of the Social
+He is the recipient of the inaugural Albert O. Hirschman Prize of

-Sciences Research Council and of the Leontief Award for Advancing
+the Social Sciences Research Council and of the Leontief Award for

-the Frontiers of Economic Thought.
-His most recent books are
+Advancing the Frontiers of Economic Thought.
+His most recent book

 Political Economy After the Crisis